lpmi-13/current-projects/README.md

 - Could be a VR/AR representation of a control structure (or something)
 - Highlight that the variable/function definitions can (sometimes) be moved around without changing the execution of the program

+# 155) Create micromaterial (maybe in gitpod) to use strace to confirm why a container can't startup
+- possibly trying to bind to a privileged port (eg, 80) without running as root...but that would probably be very obvious from the error message

 ## 156) See if any of the NACE workshop stuff can be turned into a micromaterial
 - https://www.cerias.purdue.edu/site/nace/